 Bruegel's “The Wedding Dance” Revealed

-This exhibition celebrates one of the DIA's most iconic paintings, Pieter Bruegel's The Wedding Dance (1566) on the occasion of the 450th anniversary of the artist's death.
-The painting was considered a sensational discovery when it was acquired by the museum in 1930 and served as a source of inspiration for Diego Rivera when he was painting his Detroit Industry murals and remains one of the two major Bruegel paintings in an American collection.
+The Conservation Department of the Detroit Institute of Arts (DIA), in collaboration with the European Art Department, is organizing a focus exhibition to celebrate one of the museum’s most iconic paintings, Pieter Bruegel’s The Wedding Dance (1566), on the occasion of the 450th anniversary of the artist’s death.
+The painting was considered a sensational discovery when it was acquired by the museum in 1930.
+It was a source of inspiration for Diego Riviera when he was in Detroit executing his Detroit Industry murals and today is one of the two major Bruegel paintings in an American collection.
+In 2013, the painting also played a prominent role in saving the museum’s collections during the city of Detroit’s rise from bankruptcy.

 Using the lens of art conservation, the exhibition will trace the life of the painting from its creation to the present, emphasizing its status as a material object, from its very free underdrawing and its thin paint application to the conservation treatments and restorations to which it has been subjected over time.
-Research into the construction of the painting will be shared alongside relevant insights into the material culture of sixteenth-century Antwerp, from costumes and jugs to the social customs and rituals.
+The exhibition’s narrative will be driven primarily by current art conservation research spearheaded by the Detroit Institute of Arts’ Conservation Department, including investigations of the unique materials, such as imported Baltic oak and South American cochineal, used to make the painting.

 Bruegel's “The Wedding Dance” Revealed is organized by the Detroit Institute of Arts.